jrkong216/Airbnb2/README.md

 ### Airbnb2 is a web application inspired by Airbnb, that offers an online platform for renting, primarily short-term transition staying for vocation rentals, and tourism activiies.
 You can find a live link to [Airbnb2](https://authen-me-airbnb2.herokuapp.com/)

-Please see below links to project Wiki:
+Please see below links for quick review:

 [AirBnb2 API Routes](https://github.com/jrkong216/Airbnb2/tree/dev2/backend#readme)